aptech/docs/docs/CR-pdfPoisson.rst

 Purpose
 ----------------
 Computes the Poisson probability mass function.

 Format
 ----------------
 .. function:: pdfPoisson(x, lambda)

-    :param x: Nx1 vector or scalar. x must be a positive whole number.
+    :param x: *x* must be a positive whole number.
-    :type x: NxK matrix
+    :type x: NxK matrix or Nx1 vector or scalar

     :param lambda: The mean parameter.
-    :type lambda: ExE conformable with x
+    :type lambda: ExE conformable with *x*

     :returns: p (*NxK matrix or Nx1 vector or scalar*)

 Remarks
 -------

-For invalid inputs, pdfPoisson will return a scalar error code which, when its value is assessed by function scalerr, corresponds to the invalid input.
-If the first input is out of range, scalerr will return a 1; if the second is out of range, scalerr will return a 2; etc.
+For invalid inputs, :func:`pdfPoisson` will return a scalar error code which, when its value is assessed by function :func:`scalerr`, corresponds to the invalid input.
+If the first input is out of range, :func:`scalerr` will return a 1; if the second is out of range, :func:`scalerr` will return a 2; etc.

 Examples